MSIX Modification Packages: Deploying custom application configurations.

 On the other hand, you can also notice that the main MSIX and the MSIX Modification Package are installed in separate folders under “C:\Program Files\WindowsApp”

-Be aware that C:\Program Files\WindowsApp folder is read-only and system protected.
+Be aware that C:\Program Files\WindowsApp folder is read-only and

 For debugging, you can break into the MSIX container using Invoke-CommandInDesktopPackage PowerShell cmdlet.

 Alternatively, you can work with Hover - our free and easy to use tool which allows you to run natively installed applications inside an MSIX container.

 Microsoft did a great job here, and the MSIX Modification

 Package is an excellent opportunity for enterprises to handle the

 customizations of each of their MSIX Packages separately.

 What makes it so great is that these customizations are now decoupled from the main application, which saves a lot of time and effort for IT professionals when packaging and deploying applications.
 Also resulting in lower costs for the organizations.